 Intensely aromatic and flavorful, garlic is used in virtually every cuisine in the world.
 When eaten raw, it has a powerful, pungent flavor to match the truly mighty garlic benefits.
-Garlic is particularly high in certain sulfur compounds that are believed to be responsible for its scent and taste, as well as its very positive effects on human health.
+It is particularly high in certain sulfur compounds that are believed to be responsible for its scent and taste, as well as its very positive effects on human health.

 And do you know what all this research revealed?

 Eating garlic regularly is not only good for us; it has been linked to reducing or even helping to prevent four of the major causes of death worldwide, including heart disease, stroke, cancer and infections.
-(1) The National Cancer Institute does not recommend any dietary supplement for cancer prevention, but it does recognize garlic as one of several vegetables with potential anticancer properties.
+(1) The National Cancer Institute does not recommend any dietary supplement for cancer prevention, but it does recognize the spice as one of several vegetables with potential anticancer properties.
 (2)

 7 Medicinal Raw Garlic Benefits